Quad (company)

 Quad is an American marketing services company headquartered in Sussex, Wisconsin.
-It provides a range of marketing services, including omnichannel media, creative and content production, retail display and packaging, postal optimization, and consumer analytics.
+It provides a range of print and marketing services that support physical and digital media channels through audience targeting services, omnichannel media planning and placement, creative and content production, retail display and packaging, postal optimization, and consumer analytics.
+In 2025, Quad ranked as one of the largest agency companies in the U.S. and as one of the largest commercial printers in North America.

 Harry V. Quadracci founded Quad on July 13, 1971, as a privately owned printing company.
-In 2023, Quad had more than 13,000 employees around the world.
-They serve around 2,900 clients with around 43 manufacturing and distribution facilities and over 70 client-based on-site locations.
+In 2025, Quad had 33 manufacturing and distribution facilities and 50 client-based on-site locations.
+In 2025, Quad had approximately 10,000 employees around the world and approximately 2,100 clients.

 Quad’s initial public offering was on July 6, 2010.
 It is traded on the New York Stock Exchange under the ticker symbol QUAD.
-The company reported $3.2 billion in net sales in 2022.
+The company reported $2.4 billion in net sales in 2025.

 History

 Founding and first national contracts

 Harry V. Quadracci founded Quad, originally named Quad/Graphics, on July 13, 1971, in an abandoned Pewaukee, Wisconsin, factory.
 He raised the funds to establish the printing company, in part, by taking out a $35,000 second mortgage on his house, and began with 11 employees.
 Some of the company's first contracts were with Investor magazine and the national Fishing Facts magazine.
 By 1973, Quad had 25 employees and $2.8 million in sales.

 In 1973, Quad founded its first division, Duplainville Transport.
 It continues to operate as Quad’s trucking division.
 Over the next few years, Quad continued to grow and had 100 workers and three presses by 1976, and 300 workers and six presses in 1979.

 In the late 1970s, Quad was awarded its first substantial national contract with Newsweek.
 Contracts with Harper's, Time, and US News & World Report followed.